istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

     title="Diagram of exporting logs from Istio to StackDriver for analysis"
     >}}

-Istio supports exporting logs to Stackdriver which can be extended to export logs to your favorite sink like BigQuery, PubSub or GCS.
+Istio supports exporting logs to Stackdriver which can be extended to export logs to your favorite sink like BigQuery, Pub/Sub or GCS.
 Please follow steps below to setup your favorite sink for exporting logs first and then Stackdriver in Istio.

 ### Setting up various log sinks
 Common setup for all sinks: